 How the world viewed Yasser Arafat.

-Arafat's casket, draped in a Palestinian flag, was removed from the helicopter and carried through the crowds to the tomb, made of concrete and marble, which is sunk in the ground but extends above it.
+The casket, draped in a Palestinian flag, was ultimately removed from the helicopter and carried through the crowd.

 Palestinian legislator Hanan Ashrawi said Arafat would have loved the massive outpouring of emotion and support.

-Palestinian officials said they do not think of the burial site as Arafat's final resting place, because they hope he will one day be buried in Jerusalem.
+Palestinian officials said they do not think of the burial as Arafat's final resting place, because they hope Arafat will one day be buried in Jerusalem.